sevenmind/vault_config_provider/README.md

 Read the [Vaultex docs](https://github.com/findmypast/vaultex), and configure vaultex with your vault address and credentials.
 The Vault address can be set from the system environment or application environment.

 VaultConfigProvider assumes vault auth credentials are already set in application environment by earlier config providers.

-For instance, the standard `Mix.Releases.Config.Providers.Elixir` should be configured something like so:

 ```elixir
 config :vaultex,